 Reticle

 The Swampfox Sentinel features a 3 MOA single dot reticle.
-It's the middle ground between a tiny 1 MOA dot and a 6 MOA dot.
+For range use it's fine, but I would go with a 6 MOA instead.

 When I mounted this on the Springfield Hellcat, I was able to pick up the dot fairly fast and as long as I keep a good grip and presentation the best I can.